 - Preserves the Structural Integrity of the Cornea: In an Advanced Surface Treatment, the laser correction is performed on the surface of the cornea rather than a deeper layer.

-- Puts Patients at less risk of Corneal Complications: Patients are at less risk of experiencing corneal injuries than with LASIK.
+- Puts Patients at Less Risk of Corneal Complications: Patients are at less risk of experiencing corneal injuries than with LASIK.
 Blunt trauma to the eye can cause a dislodged flap in some cases even years after the LASIK procedure.

 - Less Likely to Induce or Worsen Dry Eye: Advanced Surface Ablation is gentler on corneal nerves and thus diminishes the possibility of inducing or worsening dry eye syndrome.

 Want to learn more?
-The best way to find out what you would be a candidate for is have a free consultation.
+The best way to find out what you would be a candidate for is to have a free consultation.
 Schedule a free consultation today!